How to Use Rosemary Oil for Natural Hair Growth

 Is rosemary oil suitable for all hair types?

-Rosemary oil works well for most hair types when properly diluted.
-However, people with very oily hair might find it makes their scalp greasier, whilst those with very dry hair often see excellent results.
+Rosemary oil can work well for most hair types when properly diluted.
+However, people with very oily hair might find it makes their scalp greasier, while those with very dry hair often see excellent results.
 The key is adjusting your carrier oil and frequency based on your specific hair needs.

 Can I leave rosemary oil in my hair overnight?